Who We Are

 as@litigationanalytics.com

-Ms. Smith is a Case Coordinator and Researcher, providing support to the economists at LAI.
+Ms. Smith provides support to the economists at LAI in research and work product production.
+This role includes significant activity regarding cost of care as presented in life care plans.
 She received her J.D. from New England Law Boston and joined LAI after working in the Medicare compliance and medical malpractice fields.
 Prior to law school, Ms. Smith earned her B.A. in criminal justice from Marist College.